 She admits her path wasn’t always clear, even with the best mentor around in her father.
 At one point, Wendi started working with a coach when she felt she had hit a plateau.
 “To be successful in your career, you have to understand what you’re NOT good at,” she reflects.
 “My ah-ha moment was a self-assessment to better understand my weaknesses—then working at it, and working at it, and working at it.
 It’s tough to admit to yourself you’re not good at something, but that, for me, was a game changer.”

 It wasn’t long after that when Wendi was recruited to run Private Wealth Management, Northwest, in the Pacific region.
-That break nine years ago was an “opportunity of a lifetime,” beams Wendi.
+That break ten years ago was an “opportunity of a lifetime,” beams Wendi.
 “I get to work with some of the finest professionals in the industry.
-I have the best job at the Firm!”
+I have the best job at the firm!”

 In her role, she applies strengths that include listening intently to get to the root of any problem.
 “When my team is in crisis or there’s a breakdown in communication, I always give my undivided attention,” says Wendi.
 “In today’s world, we’re so fast paced and pulled in so many directions that you cannot just listen—you actually have to hear the problem so we can solve it and not just put a band-aid over an issue.”

-Wendi is proud of the team she’s built, which includes 94 Financial Advisors and staff across 11 locations who manage $230 billion in assets (as of April 2022).
+Wendi is proud of the team she’s built, which includes 102 Wealth Advisors and staff across 11 locations who manage $210 billion in assets (as of April 2023).
 Their secret sauce, you might call it, is diversity.
 “Having complementary skill sets but also different ways of thinking and of approaching situations and solving problems is essential,” says Wendi, who works closely with the firm’s regional Diversity and Inclusion teams to advance their initiatives across management and advisory teams.
 “I’m very fortunate to manage one of the most diverse groups at Morgan Stanley.”

 Paying it forward as a mentor and sponsor herself, Wendi is inspired when “seeing others succeed—especially that moment when someone accomplishes something they never thought was possible.”
 Mentors, she says, often “believe in you more than you believe in yourself.
 They pull you up, give you stretch assignments, and push you in directions you never thought were possible.
 Sometimes we all just need that little nudge.”